openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 This article describes Model Optimizer internals.
 Altering them may result in application instability, and in case of future changes to the API, lack of backward compatibility.

 .. note::
-   If you want to add support for ONNX, PaddlePaddle or Tensorflow operations, or you are not familiar with other extension alternatives in OpenVINO, read :doc:`this guide <openvino_docs_Extensibility_UG_Intro>` instead.
+   If you want to add support for ONNX, PaddlePaddle or TensorFlow operations, or you are not familiar with other extension alternatives in OpenVINO, read :doc:`this guide <openvino_docs_Extensibility_UG_Intro>` instead.

 .. _model-optimizer-extensibility: